 Online and App-based banks

 Just like most other European countries, Germany has a wide selection of banks operating exclusively online.
-A significant proportion of these are foreign-owned institutions, due to German online banking taking off pretty late in comparison to the rest of Europe.

 Online banks typically have lower charges than brick-and-mortar banks, and telephone customer service is usually available for longer hours than banks with a branch network.
-The downside obviously being if you have a more complex issue and feel uncomfortable speaking German on the phone, this can be a stumbling block.
-However, that being said, all of them have email support too, so it's not really a deal breaker.

 Because these banks do not have branches of their own, if you need to withdraw cash they usually offer one of these two options, sometimes even both: